This new decal

 sheet from Spada

-Decals is the third in their series of decals that focuses on the Albatros
+Decals is the second in their series of decals that focuses on the Albatros

 DIII and it includes

-markings for 4 different 1/32 Albatros DIII in service with the Germany in 1917
+markings for 4 different 1/32 Albatros DIII in service with the Germany WW1.

 You get a

-wood grain finish on the fuselages on these aircraft.
-These decals are
+finishing off the wood grain finish on the fuselages on these aircraft.

-printed on 2 sheets of decal film much like decals printed on an ALPS printer,
+These decals are printed on 2 sheets of decal film much like decals printed on

 included on this decal sheet are the following: